 The school system in Switzerland results in only around a third of students attending university, with many choosing apprenticeships over higher education.
 This means that many of the highly skilled positions offered by international companies are taken by expats in industries such as manufacturing, hospitals and hospitality.

 When you are working in Switzerland, the main language is typically one of the national languages of Switzerland, either German, French, Italian or Romansh.
 However, most international companies use English in the workplace, particularly in the largest Swiss cities such as Zurich, Bern, Basel and Geneva.

 What do international companies look for in an expat?

-International companies seek workers that have extensive experience and high qualifications in their field of work.
+International companies seek workers who have extensive experience and high qualifications in their field of work.
 Due to the nature of Swiss schooling, many highly skilled jobs have to be filled by expats.
 Finding a job in Switzerland usually requires extensive knowledge of your field of expertise and expats can find ready employment in sales, hospitality, manufacturing and many higher management positions.

 Roles that are in English tend to be rare and are usually only offered by international companies.
-Learning a national language of Switzerland is highly valuable when looking for a job as it will open up the entire job market and will help ease the transition to living in Switzerland full time.
+Learning a national language of Switzerland is highly valuable when looking for a job as it will open up the entire job market and will help ease the transition to living in Switzerland full-time.

 International companies in Switzerland

 Take a look at our list of international companies and recruitment agencies in Switzerland to see what kind of job opportunities are available for expats.

 Why does Switzerland have so many international companies?

 International companies choose Switzerland due to the stability of the Swiss currency (the Swiss franc) and the lower levels of business tax in comparison to other European nations.
 This allows companies the freedom and stability to expand.